Amazon Anniversary Scam & How to Avoid It

 If you run into anything that resembles what we described above, the answer is simple.
 Don’t follow the link and report the number or flag the post advertising the scam.

-If you still aren’t sure whether or not what you’re looking at is a scam:
+If you still aren’t sure whether what you’re looking at is a scam:

 - Check the official Amazon website (not via any links) to see if there is a legitimate promotion taking place.
 Anything not listed on the website is definitely a scam.

 - Avoid clicking links and opening attachments.
 Even if a link appears legitimate, it may be a clever trick that disguises a malicious URL.
 Some of these attacks may even come from close friends or relatives that have been hacked or tricked into sharing the links.